tendermint/tendermint/CONTRIBUTING.md

 ## Testing

-All repos should be hooked up to circle.
+All repos should be hooked up to [CircleCI](https://circleci.com/).

 If they have `.go` files in the root directory, they will be automatically tested by circle using `go test -v -race ./...`.
 If not, they will need a